hinorashi/jpa-demo/README.md

-# springboot-jpa-one-to-many-demo
+# springboot-jpa-demo
-Springboot JPA one-to-many demo

-This project demonstrates One-To-Many and Many-To-One relation between two entities using spring boot and Spring Data JPA.
+This project demonstrates `One-To-Many` and `Many-To-One` relation between two entities using `spring boot` and `Spring Data JPA`.